Hewlett Packard Enterprise's acquisition of SimpliVity Corp. gives HPE data reduction and protection features that...

 Will HPE-SimpliVity start a wave?

 The deal is the acquisition of a hyper-converged startup by a major vendor.
 Until now, HPE's competitors entered the market through partnerships with hyper-converged software players.

 Dell Technologies gained VMware's vSAN hyper-converged software through its $60 billion acquisition of EMC, and it uses vSAN in its vXRail HCI appliances.
 Dell EMC also sells Nutanix software through an OEM deal.
 Cisco sells a HyperFlex hyper-converged system through an OEM deal with Springpath, and Lenovo partners with Nutanix, SimpliVity and a handful of other hyper-converged software vendors.

 If there was a surprise from Tuesday's deal, it was the acquisition price.
 SimpliVity raised $275 million in funding since 2009 and was valued at more than $1 billion in early 2015.

 Nutanix's market cap is $4.3 billion, leading to speculation that SimpliVity was worth more than a billion dollars.
 But SimpliVity's revenue is a small fraction of what Nutanix generates.
 Industry sources put SimpliVity revenue at around $40 million for the third quarter of 2016 and around $130 million for the 12-month period ending in September.
 Nutanix reported revenue of $167 million in the third quarter of 2016, its as a public company.

 HPE estimated the HCI market at $2.4 billion in 2016 and forecasted it to grow to close to $6 billion by 2020.

 "The purchase price seems a bit low to me," said Krista Macomber, senior analyst at Technology Business Research Inc., in Hampton, N.H.
 "It's possible that SimpliVity recognizes how crowded and challenging the hyper-converged platforms market is quickly becoming, and the potential value inherent in tapping HPE's mature, proven server R&D [research and development] and go-to-market models."

-Macomber called the acquisition partly a "land grab" for HPE, because it can go after the installed bases of competitors, such as Dell, Cisco and Lenovo, which sell SimpliVity software.
+Macomber called the acquisition partly a " grab" for HPE, because it can go after the installed bases of competitors, such as Dell, Cisco and Lenovo, which sell SimpliVity software.

 "It is also a move to enhance innovation in areas such as storage utilization, which is key considering the need to reduce the cost structure and innovation in storage is a leading factor influencing customers' decisions to migrate to hyper-converged platforms," she added.